department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 1. Consider **making the anonymous reporting option more clear** by adding the accordion on the same line as "Your name and contact information" under "Information we'll ask you to share", and also describing it in a more conversational tone.

 1. Revisit the audience of these harassment reporting materials:
-    1. **Victims of harassment and witnesses of harassment**--Highlight the importance of reporting harassment that you winess because that can help reduce the burden to report on the victims of harassment.
+    1. **Victims of harassment and witnesses of harassment**--Highlight the importance of reporting harassment that you witness (not experience personally) because that can help reduce the burden to report on the victims of harassment.
+Include this message near the top of both the landing page and the poster.
     2. **All genders including women and non-binary** folks--With the current gender-neutral language, some women may feel unseen as targets of harassment.
 Consider acknowledging women specifically by using the word "women" in some places in the materials.

 ## We need to talk about VA processes and services
+The harassment reporting process as currently described in the landing page and poster content is unnecessarily complex for people to do.
+We need to simplify the VA process from a service design perspective, and then the content can be simplified to make a better user experience.

 1. **Simplify the harassment reporting process to reduce the burden on the person reporting** because they may be distraught and not know whether what happened is assault, sexual assault, or harassment.
-Give them simple options for reporting so they don't have to try multiple options when they're upset.
-We need the process of reporting harassment to be as easy as possible so people will actually do it.
+Give them simple straightforward options for reporting so they don't have to choose between or try multiple avenues while they're upset.
+We need the process of reporting harassment to be as easy as possible so people will take the time to do it.

-    3. The people who receive harassment reporting calls or in-person reports need trauma-informed training in what to do and how to support people who are reporting harassment.
-This includes VA providers and VA-contracted providers, who also might receive harassment reports.

-    1. To report harassment by phone, **there needs to be one phone number that you can call ANYTIME day or night** so you don't have to choose from multiple numbers.
+    1. To report harassment by phone, there needs to be **a single phone number that you can call ANYTIME day or night** so you don't have to choose from multiple numbers.
 We need to focus on the user experience of the person gathering up the courage to report.
 The current phone number with limited hours and days will lead to fewer harassment reports and also likely erodes trust in VA.
 If there are some hours/days that the phone number isn't answered, there needs to be a message on it that tells callers how to report harassment in another way.
+The people who answer this phone number need to be able to take the report or do a warm transfer (stay on the line and do an introduction) to 911 or wherever else is appropriate.
+    2. **Simplify the message of who to report to in person: a patient advocate, any staff member you trust, or a security guard**.
+Leave out the details about which kinds of employees at different VA facilities and the cemetery district office phone numbers because it's too much.
+    3. The VA employees who receive harassment reporting calls or in-person reports need trauma-informed training in what to do and how to support or transfer people who are reporting harassment, sexual harassment, or sexual assault because people may not know the technical term for what happened.
+This includes VA providers and VA-contracted providers, who also might receive harassment reports.

-3. The new web page and poster on harassment reporting is only one part of a larger communication plan needed across all of VA and individual facilities that needs to speak to ALL Veterans, including women who have been repeatedly harassed at VA, about what systemic changes are happening.
+3. The new **web page and poster on harassment reporting are only one part of a larger communication plan needed across all of VA** and individual facilities that needs to speak to ALL Veterans, including women who have been repeatedly harassed at VA, about what systemic changes are happening.
     1. Don't promise that you're fixing the world but say what you're trying to do.
 We shouldn't oversell how fast VA can change.
     2. One research participant suggested handing out a little card that has the the harassment reporting phone numbers, just like is currently done with VCL.